 Our internship program exists to prepare students and young professionals with a gospel-centered, kingdom-focused perspective on the issues of everyday life.
 Interns come alongside ERLC staff to equip church leaders to address complex ethical issues in their communities, local churches, and represent Southern Baptists to the United States government.

-We offer semester and year-long programs in both of our offices in Nashville, TN and Washington, DC.
+We offer semester and year-long programs in both of our offices in Nashville, Tenn., and Washington, D.C.
 The programs are unpaid and housing and other logistics are the responsibility of the interns selected.
 Applicants are expected to have completed at least their freshman year of college before beginning their internship.

 About Each Office